-In addition to the minimum bypass flows in the Sacramento River at RBPP and the Hamilton City Pump Station, diversions to Sites Reservoir may not cause flow in the Sacramento River at Wilkins Slough to decline below 10,700 cfs from October 1 to June 14 and below 5,000 cfs in September.
+In addition to the minimum bypass flows in the Sacramento River at RBPP and the Hamilton City Pump Station, diversions to Sites Reservoir may not cause flow at Wilkins Slough to decline below 10,700 cfs in the Sacramento River at Wilkins Slough from October 1 to June 14 and below 5,000 cfs in September.
 Sacramento River flows are fully appropriated between June 15 and August 31, during which time there will be no diversion to Sites Reservoir.